The napari hub is transitioning to a community-run implementation due to launch in June 2025.

 pip install git+https://github.com/macromeer/napari-tmidas.git

-For the Batch Crop Anything pipeline, we need to install MobileSAM and its dependencies:
+To use the Batch Crop Anything pipeline, we need to install Segment Anything 2 (2D/3D):

 Usage